caskandavor/pyFiniteElements/FErez_firststeps.md

 The **Global values** section is an analytical way of finding global quantities such as resistance and motor constants equivalents for a coil, a phase or terminal values.
 They depend on the number of coils in series and the number of parallel circuits per phase.
 Two main parameters need to be given.
 First, what is called R01coil is the geometrical resistance (independent on the number of turns) of 1 coil.
 It is clear for tooth winding where the coil is basically a torus around a teeth.
 It is automatically calculated for a given geometry and for distributed winding an equivalent is also calculated.
 Alternatively a specific value can be given.
 Then, the γ1phase expressed in N.m/At is a constant given by a **Multi-step** magnetostatic analysis run with ampere-turns imposed on a single phase.
 The maximum value will be given in the results of this computation and can then be used in the **Global values** section.

-The **Mapping** section is also an analytical computation, starting from same parameters than **GLobal values** and more advanced ones to compute the losses for different speeds.
+The **Mapping** section is also an analytical computation, starting from same parameters than **Global values** and more advanced ones to compute the losses for different speeds.
 Indeed, mapping refers to maps of efficiency.
 Other maps are also shown: mechanical power, motor losses, copper losses, stator iron losses, voltage, currents and current density.
 Some input parameters can be left blank if unknown.

 # Heat transfer
 **Steady-state** heat transfer computation is achieved by assigning different levels of losses in the stator core, the coils, the rotor core and in the magnets.
 When comparing the local heat generation of each element with an averaged value per region, there are no difference as in the end, the temperatures become homogeneous.
-So, to easen the computation, only the losses per region are computed, so that the mesh between electromagnetics and thermal parts can be different (adding a frame with cooling, a different shaft etc.).
+So, to easen the computation, only the losses per region are computed, so that the mesh between electromagnetic and thermal parts can be different (adding a frame with cooling, a different shaft etc.).

 The heat transfer coefficient can be automatically calculated or given as an input.